jchook/activeredis/README.md

 ### Creating New Model Classes

-The model classes can be extremely simple.
+The model classes can be quite simple.

 ```php
 <?php class Human extends ActiveRedis\Model {} ?>